yzdxs/learn-anything/readme.md

 Just say what you wish was added or removed or changed and why.
 The content has to be of value and free content is preferred.

-If you wish to extend any of the mind maps in any way, you can can also say that in the issue appropriate to the mind map.
-Each mind map has a corresponding issue on this GitHub page.
+If you wish to extend any of the mind maps in any way, you can can also say that in the issue appropriate to the mind map as each mind map has a corresponding issue on this GitHub page.

-If you want to propose a completely new node or have some other question or feedback that you don't want to ask in our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), you can open a [new issue](https://github.com/nikitavoloboev/knowledge-map/issues/new) here.
+If you want to propose a completely new mind map or have some other question or feedback that you don't want to ask in our [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), you can open a [new issue](https://github.com/nikitavoloboev/knowledge-map/issues/new) and say what you wish was added.

-We are experimenting with easier ways on can contribute and in future [each mind map will be a text file](https://github.com/nikitavoloboev/knowledge-map/wiki/Future-of-Knowledge) that one can edit and submit a pull request but for now this is the best way.
+We are experimenting with easier ways on can contribute and in future [each mind map will be have source code](https://github.com/nikitavoloboev/knowledge-map/wiki/Future-of-Knowledge) that one can edit and submit a pull request but for now this is the best way to curate and improve these mind maps.

 It is also best to get to know the goals and aspirations of this project before contributing, so please read through the [short wiki](https://github.com/nikitavoloboev/knowledge-map/wiki). 📚